Molajo/IoC/README.md

 ### 1. Service Folder

 Create a folder within your application to store Service DI Handlers.
-Each Customer Handler has a folder containing a class file named `ClassnameInjector`.
+Each Customer Handler has a folder containing a class file named `ClassnameInjector.php`.
 When instantiating the IoCC, you'll provide the namespace of the Services Folder.

 ```
 Molajo
 ..
 Services
 .. ..
 Database
 .. .. ..
-DatabaseInjector
+DatabaseInjector.php
 .. ..
 Configuration
 .. .. ..
-ConfigurationInjector
+ConfigurationInjector.php
 .. ..
 ModelRead
 .. .. ..
-ModelReadInjector
+ModelReadInjector.php
 .. .. etc ..

 ```
-The default namespace for a services folder is Molajo\Services.
+The default namespace for a services folder is `Molajo\Services`.
 Whatever value is used, it will be passed in as a parameter when instantiating the Container class.

 ### 2. Front Controller